How to Say "The seamstress covers up with a blanket because a friend came" in Korean | -아/어요 Grammar

 What does "The seamstress covers up with a blanket because a friend came" mean in Korean?

-The Korean sentence "재봉사는 친구가 와서 담요를 덮어요." translates to "The seamstress covers up with a blanket because a friend came." in English. "재봉사는 친구가 와서 담요를 덮어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "재봉사는 친구가 와서 담요를 덮어요." translates to "The seamstress covers up with a blanket because a friend came." in English.
+At the A1-A2 level, "재봉사는 친구가 와서 담요를 덮어요." is an excellent sentence to memorize.
+Every word serves a purpose, and the overall meaning — "the seamstress covers up with a blanket because a friend came" — comes through clearly.

 Pronunciation guide: jaebongsaneun chinguga waseo damyoreul deopeoyo.